 The road to Taupo will keep you entertained with its unusual, volcanic geography.
 You’ll also drive through large tracts of plantation pine forest.
 Take a side road to a geothermal park, where you’ll discover geysers, silica terraces and craters of boiling mud.
 Towards the end of your journey you’ll encounter the Wairakei Geothermal Power Station.
 Other diversion include Huka Falls and a world-acclaimed golf course.

-stocked with sizeable trout.
-You’ll find everything a
+sizeable trout.
+You’ll find everything a traveller could wish

-traveller could wish for, including an excellent choice of
+for, including an excellent choice of restaurants.
+Most

-restaurants.
-Most accommodation establishments make good use of the
+accommodation establishments make good use of the underground

 You’ll follow the eastern edge of Lake Taupo to reach Turangi.
 The drive is very scenic and there are many picnic opportunities along the way.
 Where streams run into the lake, you’ll often see trout fisherman trying their luck.

 The town of Turangi is the trout fishing capital of New Zealand.
 There are famous fishing spots in almost every direction, including ‘The Delta’, ‘The Hole’, ‘Little Big O’ and ‘Tailrace’ (believed to contain the world’s fattest trout).
 The nearby hot springs of Tokaanu are another attraction, or you can try rafting the Tongariro River.
 The walks and ski fields of the Tongariro National Park are also close by.

 - Tongariro National Park (Turangi) -